 PETA Business Friend Purple Carrot is another 100 percent vegan meal-delivery company, and it serves up ingredients to make delicious dishes such as Vegan Chick’n and Dumplings with Oyster Mushrooms and Green Beans and Chipotle Cauliflower Fajitas with Avocado and Black Bean Crema.
 It also offers a specialized plan with “performance meals” for athletes.
-Receive $30 off your first order by using exclusive coupon code PETA30.

 22 Days Nutrition meals include Sesame Butternut Squash Rice and Smokey Rosemary White Beans.
 It also makes a line of Plant Power protein powders and bars.
 This company is famous for guiding Beyoncé and Jay-Z on a 22-day vegan challenge.